-Approval shall first be obtained from NJTA prior to moving forward with the use of any type of rating software.
+Approval shall first be obtained from NJTA prior to moving forward with the use of any type of rating software when initially load rating and modeling the structure.
 A copy of the computer models, load rating documentation, and referenced plans shall be submitted to NJTA (See Section 4.1).
+When performing load rating updates, bridge models shall not be remodeled or recreated using other approved software unless approved by NJTA.